LayerManager/layman/doc/rest.md

 #### Response
 Content-Type: `application/json`

-JSON object, same as in case of [GET](#get-layer), possible extended with one extra property:
+JSON object, same as in case of [GET](#get-layer), possibly extended with one extra property:
 - *files_to_upload*: List of objects.
 It's present only if **file** parameter contained file names.
 See [POST Layers](#post-layers) response to find out more.

 ### DELETE Layer
 Delete existing layer and all associated sources, including vector data file and DB table.
 It is possible to delete layer, whose publication process is still running.
 In such case, the publication process is aborted safely.